ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 Are There Any Discounts?

 The only discount we know of is available to CAA or AMA members.
-You can find the details to the discount here.
+You can find the details of the discount here.

 Can You Purchase a Discovery Pass Without Providing a Car Registration Number?